-Event Loop Guide: How JavaScript Async Execution Actually Runs
+Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

 Dev

-Event Loop Guide: How JavaScript Async Execution Actually Runs
+Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

-Once people study asynchronous JavaScript for a while, they eventually run into the event loop.
-Even after using Promise, setTimeout, and async/await, it is still common to wonder why some code runs immediately while other code runs later.
+Once people spend a little time with asynchronous JavaScript, they eventually run into the event loop.
+Even after using Promise, setTimeout, and async/await, it is still very common to wonder why some code runs immediately while other code runs later.

-The event loop is what starts making that timing feel less mysterious.
-It helps answer the question: if JavaScript seems to run one thing at a time, how does asynchronous behavior still work?
+That is where the event loop starts to make JavaScript feel much less mysterious.
+It helps answer the classic question: if JavaScript seems to execute one thing at a time, how does asynchronous behavior still work?

 • what the event loop is

-• what the call stack and queues do
+• what the call stack, task queue, and microtasks do

-The key idea is this: the event loop is the coordination mechanism that moves ready asynchronous work onto the call stack at the right time.
+The key idea is this: the event loop is not the thing performing every async operation itself.
+It is the coordination mechanism that moves ready work onto the call stack at the right time.

 JavaScript often looks single-threaded from the way code is written.
-But even so, all of these seem to happen naturally:
+But real applications constantly deal with:

 • click events